 - Remove bacon and place on a plate with a paper towel to soak up excess grease.
 Set aside

 - Fold lettuce over in half to better fit on bagel, or cut it in half down the middle.
 Top bacon with lettuce.
 Then place 1-2 slices of tomato on top of lettuce.
 Slice bagel down center and eat immediately.
-Serve with green salad or fresh fruit if desired.

 Notes